Why we must remember the Oklahoma City bombing

 As a family physician, I explore the HEART of HEALTH in my work, recreation, community, and through writing.
 My blog, Watercress Words, informs and inspires us to live in health.
 I believe we can turn our health challenges into healthy opportunities.
 When we do, we can share the HEART of health with our families, communities, and the world.
 Come explore and share with me.

-One thought on “Why we must remember the Oklahoma City bombing”
+One thought on “How we remember the Oklahoma City bombing”

 Please comment or ask a question